There’s a ton of new fad diets today that are great for burning fat.

 3. Low-Carb Diet

 Low-carb diets restrict the contribution of carbohydrates to your diet.
-Over the years, studies have examined different low-carb diets, and as proven by results, work rather well for burning fat.
+Over the years, studies have examined different low-carb diets work rather well for burning fat.

 According to studies, typical low-carb diets concentrate on proteins, healthy fat, and vegetables, with minimal carb intake.
 Recommended foods to eat include chicken breast, pork, eggs, leafy greens, fish, nuts, and seeds.